YiHeeJu/YiHeeJu/README.md

 - 🌈 Contributes to progress across a wide range of fields.
 - 🥇 I majored in AI BigData
 - 🥅 2024 Goals: Getting 8th NAVER Boost Camp
+- 🔗 You can see all my links here ➡️ [HeeJu's page](https://yiheeju.github.io/My_Linktree/)

 <br />
 <br />